-(e) designing, modifying or monitoring use of related environmental modifications;(f) designing, modifying, and monitoring use of related activities supportive to the care plan goals and objectives; and
+- (e) designing, modifying or monitoring use of related environmental modifications; - (f) designing, modifying, and monitoring use of related activities supportive to the care plan goals and objectives; and

-(g) consulting or collaborating with other service providers or family enrollees, as directed by the member.

-(2) Occupational therapy (OT) services promote fine motor skills, coordination, sensory integration, and facilitate the use of adaptive equipment or other assistive technology.
-Specific services may include but are not limited to:

-- (a) teaching of daily living skills; - (b) development of perceptual motor skills and sensory integrative functioning; - (c) design, fabrication, or modification of assistive technology or adaptive devices; (d) provision of assistive technology services; - a) provision of assistive technology services;

-(e) design, fabrication, or applying selected orthotic or prosthetic devices or selecting adaptive equipment;
+- (g) consulting or collaborating with other service providers or family enrollees, as directed by the member. - (2) Occupational therapy (OT) services promote fine motor skills, coordination, sensory integration, and facilitate the use of adaptive equipment or other assistive technology.
+Specific services may include but are not limited to: - (a) teaching of daily living skills; - (b) development of perceptual motor skills and sensory integrative functioning; - (c) design, fabrication, or modification of assistive technology or adaptive devices; - (d) provision of assistive technology services; - (e) design, fabrication, or applying selected orthotic or prosthetic devices or selecting adaptive equipment;

-(f) use of specifically designed crafts and exercise to enhance function; training regarding OT activities; and (g) consulting or collaborating with other service providers or family enrollees, as directed by the member.
+(f) use of specifically designed crafts and exercise to enhance function; training regarding OT activities; and

-(3) Speech and language therapy (SLT) services preserve abilities for independent function in communication; facilitate oral motor and swallowing function; facilitate use of assistive technology; and prevent progressive disabilities.
-Specific services may include but are not limited to:

-(a) identification of communicative or oropharyngeal disorders and delays in the development of communication skills;

-(b) prevention of communicative or oropharyngeal disorders and delays in the development of communication skills;
+- (g) consulting or collaborating with other service providers or family enrollees, as directed by the member. - (3) Speech and language therapy (SLT) services preserve abilities for independent function in communication; facilitate oral motor and swallowing function; facilitate use of assistive technology; and prevent progressive disabilities.
+Specific services may include but are not limited to: - (a) identification of communicative or oropharyngeal disorders and delays in the development of communication skills; - (b) prevention of communicative or oropharyngeal disorders and delays in the development of communication skills; - (c) development of eating or swallowing plans and monitoring their effectiveness; - (d) use of specifically designed equipment, tools, and exercises to enhance function;

-- (c) development of eating or swallowing plans and monitoring their effectiveness; - (d) use of specifically designed equipment, tools, and exercises to enhance function; - (e) design, fabrication, or modification of assistive technology or adaptive devices; - (f) provision of assistive technology services; - (g) adaptation of the member's environment to meet his or her needs; - (h) training regarding SLT activities; and - (i) consulting or collaborating with other service providers or family enrollees as directed by the member.
+- (e) design, fabrication, or modification of assistive technology or adaptive devices; - (f) provision of assistive technology services; - (g) adaptation of the member's environment to meet his or her needs; - (h) training regarding SLT activities; and - (i) consulting or collaborating with other service providers or family enrollees as directed by the member.

-(4) A signed therapy referral for treatment must be obtained from the member's PCP.
+- (4) A signed therapy referral for treatment must be obtained from the member's PCP.
 The referral will include frequency, estimated duration of therapy and treatment, and procedures to be provided.
-[8.308.12.13 NMAC - N, 1-1-14; A, 8-1-14; A, x-x-17]

-8.308.12.14 ABCB NON-COVERED SERVICES: MAD and the member's MCO do not cover certain procedures, services, or miscellaneous items.
-[The member uses his or her MCO general benefits for non ABCB services, and these services are not included in the ABCB care plan.]
+[8.308.12.13 NMAC Rp, 8.308.12.13 NMAC, 2/16/2017] - 8.308.12.14 ABCB NON-COVERED SERVICES: MAD and the member's MCO do not cover certain procedures, services, or miscellaneous items.
 See specific MAD NMAC rules, sections of this rule, and the MAD MCO manual for additional information on benefit coverage and limitations.
-[8.308.12.14 NMAC - N, 1-1-14; A, 8-1-14; A, x-x-17]

-8.308.12.15 SELF-DIRECTED COMMUNITY BENEFIT (SDCB): The MCO shall offer the SDCB approach to a member who meets a NF LOC and is determined through a CNA or reassessment to need CB services.
+[8.308.12.14 NMAC Rp, 8.308.12.14 NMAC, 2/16/2017] - 8.308.12.15 SELF-DIRECTED COMMUNITY BENEFIT (SDCB): The MCO shall offer the SDCB approach to a member who meets a NF LOC and is determined through a CNA or reassessment to need CB services.
 Self-direction affords a member the opportunity to have choice and control over how his or her CB services are provided and who provides the services.
 Although a member's assessment for the amount and types of services may vary, SDCB services are not provided 24 hours per day.
 Services are reimbursed according to the MAD fee schedule that has a range of allowable reimbursement rates to a provider of a specific service.
 The member's MCO approves the final reimbursement rate for each provider of a CB service.
 A member has the option of choosing the ABCB or the SDCB approach.
 A member cannot participate in both community benefit approaches concurrently.
-[8.308.12.15 NMAC - N, 1-1-14; A, 8-1-14; A, x-x-17]
+[8.308.12.15 NMAC Rp, 8.308.12.15 NMAC, 2/16/2017]